isabela-pf/internship/volunteer-meetings/2022-03-17-eric-charles.md

-# Meeting with Eric Charles to Audit JupyterLab with MacOS
+# Meeting with E to Audit JupyterLab with MacOS

 ## Meeting Agenda
-1. Run audit of JupyterLab RTC using Eric's screen-reader, completing these 5 actions
+1. Run audit of JupyterLab RTC using E's screen-reader, completing these 5 actions
 - Share document
 - Make a comment
 - Read a comment
 - Respond to a comment
 - Find where other people in document
-2. Discuss this question with Eric: If you were to read a best-practices document about accessible RTC, what would you like to look for?
+2. Discuss this question with E: If you were to read a best-practices document about accessible RTC, what would you like to look for?

 ## Discussion Points
-### Eric's work'
+### E's work'
 - Doesn't have much experince with VoiceOver but knows a lot about Jupyter and RTC
 - Worked on the RTC of JupyterLab, so knows a lot about the architecture of RTCs.
 This architecture in turn affects the front-end experience and navigation of RTC tools.
 - Mars think his experience as a developer is really valuable and can help us make Swast's report.
-- Also working on adding RTC to another project, 'Jupyter React with Slate'

-### Eric's opinion:
+### E's opinion:
 - We should audit Jupyter first, then audit Jupter RTC later
   - Jupyter, then Jupyter RTC on top of that: adding layers of complexity, need to know the base